kithminrw/ml-nn-zero2hero/intro.md

 The goals of these notebooks are to:

-* Provide a foundation for hands-on learning of mathematical optimization,
+* Provide a foundation for hands-on learning of mathematical optimization
-* Demonstrate the tools and concepts of optimization with practical examples,
+* Demonstrate the tools and concepts of optimization with practical examples
-* Help readers to develop the practical skills needed to build models and solving problem using state-of-the-art modeling languages and solvers.
+* Help readers to develop the practical skills needed to build models and solving problem using state-of-the-art modeling languages and solvers

 ### Pre-requisites